tonybnya/skills-communicate-using-markdown/README.md

   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
   Add your open source license, GitHub uses MIT license.
 -->

-# Communicate using Markdown

-_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._

 </header>